THUNDERMILL01 - Electric Field Sensor for Unmanned Aerial Systems (UAS)

 Electromagnetic Considerations for UAV Mounting

-Although the sensor can also be installed on electrically powered multirotor UAVs, such configurations tend to introduce higher levels of electromagnetic noise.
+Although the sensor can also be installed on multirotor UAVs, such configurations tend to introduce higher levels of electromagnetic noise.
 In such cases, appropriate shielding and post-processing techniques may be necessary to ensure data quality.
 Therefore, ram-powered rotation should be preferred where possible.
+Mounting the THUNDERMILL01 on the TF-G2 autogyro has the unique property of an unpowered rotor, which has a very low electromagnetic signature.
+This allows for cleaner readings of the ambient electric field.

 Black